 The camping tent market generally falls largely into two categories: premium designs that utilize high-end materials and prioritize livability and comfort, and more affordable models that stick to the basics and typically cost less than $250.
 Below we detail the pros and cons of each type, as well as breaking down additional options like crossover camping/backpacking models.

 Premium Camping Tents

-Liberal use of mesh in the tent body ventilates well in warm or muggy weather, and built-in vents in the rainfly help keep moisture from collecting on the inside.
-In addition, most of these tents can withstand wind and wet weather far better than budget options.
-Nearly all premium models have a full coverage rainfly (or at least the option) and a strong pole design.
-It’s true, these tents can become prohibitively expensive, but for the family or group that heads out a number of times a year, even in bad weather, the long-term investment is a worthwhile decision.
+Premium camping tents sit at the top of the heap pricewise but have all the trimmings we’d expect of a home away from home.
+To start, options in the mid- and high-end category (usually $350 and up for a six-person model) make the most of their livable space: Near-vertical walls, dividers, and spacious vestibules are a few examples.
+Liberal use of mesh in the tent body ventilates well in warm or muggy weather, and built-in vents in the rainfly help keep moisture from collecting inside.
+In addition, most of these tents can withstand the elements far better than budget options.
+Nearly all premium models have a full-coverage rainfly (or at least the option) and strong, aluminum pole designs.
+It’s true that some can be prohibitively expensive (for example, the REI Wonderland 6 is around $600), but for the family or group that heads out a number of times a year, even in bad weather, the long-term investment may be worth it.

 Budget Camping Tents